F3-Nation/f3-region-pages/CLOUD_RUN_DEPLOYMENT.md

 1. [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed and configured
 2. A Google Cloud project with billing enabled
 3. Container Registry and Cloud Run APIs enabled
-4. PostgreSQL database (either Cloud SQL or another provider)
+4. PostgreSQL database (either Cloud SQL or another provider) that is accessible from Cloud Run

+## Important Database Considerations

+Before deploying, ensure your database is properly configured:

+1. **Database Accessibility**: Your PostgreSQL database must be accessible from Cloud Run.
+Local databases (like those running on localhost) will not be accessible.

+2. **Database Migrations**: The application will attempt to run database migrations at startup.
+Make sure your database user has the necessary permissions to create and modify tables.

+3. **Connection String**: Update your `POSTGRES_URL` to point to a publicly accessible database or a Cloud SQL instance.

 ## Setup Steps